-Dean Vassilios Papadopoulos brings wide-ranging expertise, a track record of leadership, and a passion for innovation to his new role at the USC School of Pharmacy.
+Dean Vassilios Papadopoulos brings wide-ranging expertise, a track record of leadership, and a passion for innovation to his new role at USC Mann.

 Graduating from high school at age 17, finishing pharmacy school at 21, publishing his first research paper at 22, completing his PhD and postdoc by 28, and earning full tenure at 32, Vassilios Papadopoulos has “always liked being fast.”
 He’s also lived all over the world, from his native Greece to his early career in France and Australia, followed by moves to Washington, D.C., and Montreal, where he led more than 500 researchers and 1,200 students at the Research Institute at McGill University Health Centre.
 While at McGill, he netted the largest government grant in Canadian history.

-On October 1, Papadopoulos joined USC as the new dean of the School of Pharmacy, where he will continue his steroid hormone research, which has major applications in aging, cancer, reproductive disorders and neurodegenerative diseases.
+On October 1, Papadopoulos joined USC as the new dean of the school, where he will continue his steroid hormone research, which has major applications in aging, cancer, reproductive disorders and neurodegenerative diseases.

 Here he shares his career journey, his leadership philosophy and his vision for the school’s future.